When you need an app, what matters?

 One easy way to test the quality of agency support is to contact them.
 How quickly do they get back to you?
 If you contact them on a Monday but don’t hear back until Thursday, that may not be the right agency for you.

-When you look at a developer’s portfolio, it’s going to be different than looking at photos or copy examples.
+When you look at a developer’s portfolio, it’s going to be different from looking at photos or copy examples.
 They created (or helped create) entities you can interact with.

 Have them show you their version of a portfolio, which will likely include images and screenshots.
 But to get a good feel, go a step further.